kamranahmedse/developer-roadmap/src/data/roadmaps/full-stack/content/127-ci-cd.md

 - Run your tests (ignore this step if you haven't learnt it yet)
 - Deploy your application to AWS

 Regarding the deployment to AWS you can use `rsync` to copy the files to the server.
+Here's a [sample GitHub workflow](https://gist.github.com/kamranahmedse/1e94b412006040f38e24b9443b2da41a) using `rsync`.